.

 To Move or Not to Move a Horses Feet- That is the Question!

 What knowledgeable equestrians, trainers, and happy horse owners have in common is that they know how to move around a horse to build trust and when to ask a horse to move around them to develop and keep a leadership position.
 Horses inherently look to follow a leader.
-We need to know how to get a horse to choose our leadership.
+We need to know how to get a horse to choose our leadership.Ā

 We see many people who are letting horses move their feet, causing the horses to lose respect.
-This blog addresses this matter.
+This blog addresses this matter. Ā

-The benefit of knowing when to ask your horse to...
+The benefit of knowing when to ask your horse to move around you and when to ...

 Continue Reading...